We seek to make climate science personal.

 We are connected to a growing network of climate literacy and action organizations to seamlessly channel the emotive energy of our audiences into action.

-In partnership with world-class collaborators, including FXPAL and Kineviz, we are working on exciting new content and leveraging technology that will allow us to reach audiences all over the world through:
+In partnership with world-class collaborators, including ARUP and Kinetech Arts, we are working on exciting new content and leveraging technology that will allow us to reach audiences all over the world with new music and other content.

-The following clip is from the composition that we are currently performing, "Climate", by composer Erik Ian Walker in collaboration with The ClimateMusic Project.
-The full 30-minute piece spans 500 years (1800-2300AD) of the climate's past and present, as well as two possible future scenarios.
+The following clip is from the composition that we are currently performing, Climate, by composer Erik Ian Walker in collaboration with The ClimateMusic Project.
+The full 30-minute piece spans 450 years (1800-2250AD) of the climate's past and present, as well as two possible future scenarios.
 The data sets are from simulations from the Community Earth System Model, an open model that has been used extensively in national and international assessments of climate change.

 Our audiences confirm that ClimateMusic facilitates a visceral understanding of the urgency for action on climate change.
 The following audience member quotes are representative: